haoharryfeng/testpage4/index.md

 from the [University of Science and Technology of China](https://en.ustc.edu.cn/) (2011).

-I am a statistician focusing on problems in bioinformatics.
+I am a statistician focusing on problems in bioinformatics. focused primarily on developing statistical methods for epigenomics data.
 My research interests Karl is an applied statistician focusing on problems in genetics and genomics &ndash; particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
 The